ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/indexes/querying/searching.dotnet.markdown

 # Querying: Searching

+Use the `Search()` extension method to perform a full-text search on a particular field. `Search()` accepts a string containing the desired search terms separated by spaces.
+These search terms are matched with the terms in the index being queried.

+An index's terms are derived from the values of the documents' textual fields.
+These values were converted into one or more terms depending on which [Lucene analyzer](../../../indexes/using-analyzers) the index used.

-When you need to do a more complex text searching, use the `Search` extension method (in `Raven.Client.Documents` namespace).
-This method allows you to pass a few search terms that will be used in the searching process for a particular field.
-Here is a sample code that uses the `Search` extension to get users with the name *John* or *Steve*:
+Here is a code sample that uses the `Search` extension to get users with the name *John* or *Steve*:

 {CODE-TABS}
 {CODE-TAB:csharp:Query search_3_0@Indexes\Querying\Searching.cs /}